 If you have rugs on your wood floors, rearranging them periodically can help prevent the color from changing unevenly.
 As we have seen, the sun will naturally change areas of your floor that it hits more directly, so by moving your rugs around, you can help keep the color more even.

-If you are still concerned about the color of your floor, you can always contact a professional to have it refinished.
+If you are still concerned about the color of your floor, you can always contact a professional to have it sanded and refinished.
 This will give you a fresh start and ensure that your floor looks its best.